-1. Nature of Operations and Going Concern
+1. Nature of Operations

 Hemlo Explorers Inc. (the "Company") was incorporated pursuant to the provision of the Business Corporations Act (of Alberta) on January 10, 2008.
 On July 21, 2008, the Company was authorized to continue its operations from the jurisdiction of Alberta to Ontario.
 The address of the Company's registered office is 141 Adelaide Street West, Suite 301, Toronto, Ontario M5H 3L5.
-Its principal business activity is the exploration of mineral properties.
+The Company has one wholly-owned subsidiary: Rocky Shore Metals Ltd. Its principal business activity is the exploration of mineral properties.
 The Company is in the process of exploring its mineral properties and has not yet determined whether these properties contain reserves that are economically recoverable.
 The recoverability of the cumulative expenditures on mineral properties is dependent upon the existence of economically recoverable reserves, the ability of the Company to obtain the necessary financing to complete exploration and development, and upon future profitable production or proceeds from disposition of such properties.